Anti-social behaviour

 • Inconsiderate use of vehicles including joy riding or abandoning vehicles.

-Unfortunately, sometimes our tenants and leaseholders are the victim or perpetrators of ASB.
-For information about our approach to ASB in our council estates and properties see our anti-social behaviour policy and Housing Services anti-social behaviour service standards
+Unfortunately, our tenants and leaseholders sometimes are involved in ASB.
+They may be victims or perpetrators.
+For information about our approach to ASB in our council estates and properties see:

-All reports of anti-social behaviour (ASB) are dealt with in confidence.
+All reports of ASB are dealt with in confidence.
 When appropriate we discuss the complaint with the person whom it is about, but only if you agree to this.

-To take action against Anti-social behaviour you will need evidence.
+To take action against ASB you will need evidence.
 We will need you to help us collect this evidence.
 You can complete diary sheets which outlines: who, what and when incidents happen.

 When you submit a report online there are a few things that may happen including: